Space-Eternity-3/SE3-Website/docs/SE3Documentation/SeonLanguage/DefaultStructures.md

 summon #70 wall 12 move 2 -2 rotate 337,5
 from #59 to #70 move 34,25 0

+from #1 to #16 bosbul add
+from #59 to #70 bosbul add

+summon #171 bosbul cylinder rotate 0
+summon #172 bosbul cylinder rotate 90
+summon #173 bosbul cylinder rotate 180
+summon #174 bosbul cylinder rotate 270
+from #171 to #174 move 36.4 0

 summon #17 asteroid 4 12 0,0,0,0,0,0,0,0
 summon #18 asteroid 4 12 0,0,0,0,0,0,0,0
 summon #19 asteroid 4 12 0,0,0,0,0,0,0,0